balamurugan-annadurai/DOM-Table-Manipulation/README.md

 # DOM Form-Table Manipulation 📚📊

-## This webpage is created using HTML, CSS and Bootstrap 💻
+## This webpage is created using HTML, CSS, Bootstrap and JavaScript 💻

 ### [Click to view the page](bala-domtablemanipulation.netlify.app) 🚀